Karishma Karki

-Karishma Karki (करिश्मा कार्की) (born July 18, 1993 in Bansbari, Kathmandu, Nepal) is a Nepali Olympian swimmer.
+Karishma Karki (करिश्मा कार्की) (born July 18, 1993, in Bansbari, Kathmandu, Nepal) is a Nepali Olympian swimmer.

-Karki participated in the Beijing Olympics in 2008.
+Karki participated in the 2008 Summer Olympics.
 She had already created a Nepali national record by winning 12 gold medals at the Fifth National Games.
 She was awarded the Best Female Player Of The Year by Nepal Sports Journalist Federation in 2009.
 She also participated in 9th South Asian Games held in Pakistan.

 Family

 Her father, Ishwor Karki is the head coach for the Nepali swimming team.
-She has three siblings, Kishor Karki and Kristina Karki, who were national level swimmers, and a younger brother, Kiran Karki, who at the age of 9 was already a participant in this year’s games.
+She has three siblings, Kishor Karki and Kristina Karki, who were national level swimmers, and a younger brother, Kiran Karki, who at the age of 9 was already a participant in this year's games.